microsoft/vscode-docs/docs/editor/codebasics.md

 To configure `Auto Save`, open **User Settings** or **Workspace Settings** and find the associated settings:

-* `files.autoSave`: Can have the values `off` to disable auto save, `afterDelay` to save files after a configured delay and `onFocusChange` to save files when focus moves out of the editor of the dirty file.
+* `files.autoSave`: Can have the values:
+  * `off` - to disable auto save.
+  * `afterDelay` - to save files after a configured delay.
+  * `onFocusChange` - to save files when focus moves out of the editor of the dirty file.
+  * `onWindowChange` - to save files when the focus moves out of the VS Code window.
 * `files.autoSaveDelay`: Configures the delay in milliseconds when `files.autoSave` is configured to `afterDelay`.

 ## Search Across Files